rpav/cmake-build.el/README.md

   only want to build in one specific root.
 You can set this by `M-x cmake-build-set-project-root`.
 Note, this does *not* override *projectile itself*, just cmake-build.el.

+## Credits

+- @tlyr: [initial implementation](https://github.com/dlyr/cmake-build.el/tree/vanilla-compile) of COMPILE, used as a reference